 There is no doubt that networked healthcare offers numerous benefits, not only to the individuals involved, but to the healthcare industry as a whole — one estimate notes that these technologies could save $63 billion in healthcare costs over 15 years with a 15-to-30 percent reduction in hospital equipment costs.
 But if security is just an afterthought, and the technologies greatly outpace their protection, then we’ll be exposing the entire healthcare ecosystem to risks.

-Intel Security and the Atlantic Council flesh out these risks, as well as the challenges in a new report, which also provides recommendations for industry, regulators and the medical profession as a whole.
+McAfee and the Atlantic Council flesh out these risks, as well as the challenges in a new report, which also provides recommendations for industry, regulators and the medical profession as a whole.

 - Intentional Tampering – Cyber criminals could exploit flaws in medical devices and networks causing harm to individuals, such as forcing an insulin pump to overdose a patient or instructing a heart implant to deliver a deadly jolt of electricity.